Investigating Institutional Investors Decision-Making

 Investment objectives and asset allocation decisions for the types of organisations mentioned above would typically be expected to be driven by the long term relationship between the value of assets and the actuarial or accounting value of liabilities.
 In setting a long term investment strategy, investment actuaries are often required to form judgements and make assumptions (explicit or implicit) based on commonly accepted economic theories.
 This usually relies on the expectation of rational behaviour, in line with stated public objectives of these organisations and efficient market hypothesis in various forms.

 The objective of this research is to test whether the actual decisions made by organisations, as groups of individuals, are influenced by a wider set of factors, such as emotions, human psychology, company culture, corporate politics and conflicts of interest.
 This could provide a better tool kit for actuaries and other professionals in managing risks and making financial projections for these organisations.

-The team also gave a presentation at the IFoA's Investment Strategy for DB and DC Pension Funds seminar in Sept 2018, and another presentation at a PLSA meeting in June 2019 where the research team showcased some of the early findings of this work.
+- The research team gave a presentation at the IFoA's Investment Strategy for DB and DC Pension Funds seminar, Sept 2019

 If you want more information about our research programmes please contact the IFoA Actuarial Research Centre: